 The issues we take with this machine are focused on its external design.
 Unlike the toolbox style vacuums that store hose, attachments, and battery internally, Craftsman attaches all these items to the outside.
 Additionally, the handle sits proudly on the lid of the canister.
 These design features make it difficult to stack this vac on a shelf.
 That said, the HEPA filter that comes standard and the float ball shut-off make this a top-tier machine in the class.

 Milwaukee M18 0880-20

 The Milwaukee M18 is a slick little cordless wet dry vacuum.
-Its two-gallon canister is shaped like a toolbox, and the tube and all the attachments are stored in the lid.
-Not only is this machine designed well, it's also a beast at sucking-up all types of debris, from nuts and bolts to sawdust to buckets of water.
-This machine also has one of the longer tubes in the class.
+Its two-gallon canister is shaped like a toolbox, and its tube and all the attachments are stored neatly in the lid.
+Not only is this machine designed well, but it's also a beast at sucking up all types of debris, from nuts and bolts to buckets of water to sawdust.
+This machine also has one of the longer tubes of the models we tested.
 The tube has the added benefit of self-retracting like a spring, so it's long when you need it and short when you don't.

 While the M18 is indeed a sweet cordless wet dry vacuum, it does have a few drawbacks.
-For one, it's one of the noisier models we tested.
-Also, at 10 lbs, 2 oz, it's on the heavier side of the class.
-Despite its 5 amp-hour battery, a fully charged cell would only power the machine for 23 minutes — not impressive.
+At 10 lbs, 2 oz, it's on the heavier side of the class.
+It's also one of the noisier models we tested.
+And despite its 5 amp-hour battery, a fully charged cell would only power the machine for 23 minutes — not particularly impressive.
 That said, the conveniences that this machine offers overshadow its performance shortfalls.

 Read Full Review: Milwaukee M18